-I’m Nina, a 36-year-old mom to three boys—a six-year-old and three-year-old twins.
+I’m Nina, a mom to three boys, including twins.
 I’ve been happily married to my husband for seven years.
 I’m a Southern Cali girl, hence the references to beautiful weather and unbelievable traffic (they’re all true).
 I hold a bachelor’s degree in graphic design.
 And I cook almost every night—and actually like it.

 I also wrote books and courses about parenting, twins and helping children learn.
 Scroll to the top and click ‘shop’ to see my latest projects!

 Besides parenting, some of the topics I’m passionate about include: